-Sustainable economics and sustainable investing will go hand in hand in coming decades.
+Investing in sustainable economics and the “smart everything world” will go hand in hand in the 2020s.
 Those who ignore or deny this secular mega trend will fall behind or outright lose.

 Ignore Ideology To Invest Wisely